Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 Gamma presentations look significantly better than the average student PowerPoint.
 The AI uses whitespace effectively, chooses readable fonts, and creates layouts that guide the viewer's eye.
 You can edit everything after generation and export to PowerPoint or PDF.

-What students love:
+What students appreciate:

 Pricing: Free (10 AI credits).
 Plus at $10/month.
 Pro at $20/month.